jefft255/TargetlessForestRegistration/README.md

 # TargetlessForestRegistration
 DISCLAIMER: This is not finished or production-ready.
 Quality and documentation are expected to improve heavily in the next few months.

 Targetless TLS data registration for forest scans.
-Algorithm by [David Kelbe et al.](http://ieeexplore.ieee.org/document/7446318/?reload=true&arnumber=7446318), implementation by me.
+Algorithm inspired by [David Kelbe et al.](http://ieeexplore.ieee.org/document/7446318/?reload=true&arnumber=7446318), implementation and improvements by me.

 ## Introduction
 This program registers one forest scan to another using a "stem map" representing the position and DBH of each tree in a scan.